Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 Vases:

-It is a cone with carving all around it, and when you roll it on clay (or some other material), you receive repeating drawing.
-You can see the stamps with plates showing the resulted drawings.
+It is a cone with carving all around it, and when you roll it on clay (or some other material), you receive a repeating drawing.
+You can see the stamps with plates showing the resulting drawings.

-Let’s see if you can guess what is this:
+Let’s see if you can guess what this is:

 It is a spoon.
-You insert a handle and ready to eat.
+You insert a handle and are ready to eat.

 The next artifact is not that easy.
 What is it?

-It is an Israelite beer jug (with filter).
+It is an Israelite beer jug (with a filter).
 Wait.
 What?
 I know they drank wine, but beer, this is something new for me.
 I have checked the net, and it seems quite a popular topic.
-Most resources I have found are relying on an article by Dr. Michael Homan in “Biblical Archaeology Review.”
-Here is one of those resources:
+Most resources I have found rely on an article by Dr. Michael Homan in “Biblical Archaeology Review.”
+Here is one of those resources (http://lawsonstone.seedbed.com/2014/09/20/what-theyre-not-telling-you-about-alcohol-and-the-bible-2-2/):

 This beer had no hops or carbonation, and nor produced no “head” of foam.
 It would be flavored with things like honey or fruit sugars.
 And of course, it was drunk from a container with a built-in filter and spout, i.e., the curious artifact noted above.